Mavji Desai: Early life

 He was born on 3 October 1971 in Baiwada, Gujarat in a farmer family of Maganbhai Desai and Rukhiben Desai.

 Political career

 He contested his first ever election of the Sarpanch in 2001 from Baiwada.
-Then he was elected as Director of APMC Deesa from three terms.
-At present, He is Chairman of Agriculture Producing Marketing Committee of Deesa, Vice chairman of Banaskantha District Cooperative Milk Federation, Palanpur (Banas Dairy).
+Then he was elected as Director of APMC Deesa for three terms.
+At present, he is Chairman of Agriculture Producing Marketing Committee of Deesa, Vice chairman of Banaskantha District Cooperative Milk Federation, Palanpur (Banas Dairy).

 On 24 November 2017 The BJP Central Election Committee nominated Mavji Desai (Rabari) as MLA candidate from Dhanera, Banaskantha.